-Handling arbitrary topologies with no implementation constraints requires more computation where 5^n gate combinations are examined.
+Handling arbitrary topologies with no implementation constraints requires more computation where $5^n$ gate combinations are examined.
 However, in practice, our approach is faster than the naive enumeration described at the beginning of the section because the operations are performed on the signatures, not over the whole truth table.
 Also, essential PBDs can still significantly prune the search space.
-Each cut still must cover all of the PBDs.
-If an edge from internal node or primary input does not appear past a certain logic level in the topology, its signature's essential PBDs must be preserved across that level.
+Each cut must still cover all of the PBDs.
+If an edge from the internal node or primary input does not appear past a certain logic level in the topology, its signature's essential PBDs must be preserved across that level.